goelsatyam/2048-AI-AlphaBeta/README.md

 		pygame

 	## Run 2048.py to play game
-	## Run 20048-bot1.py and let AI(Alpha beta algorithm) to play Game 	with mean score of around 3500 which is much better than selecting random moves.
+	## Run 20048-bot1.py and let AI(Alpha beta algorithm) to play Game 	with mean score of around 3500 and max score of 4000 which is much better than selecting random moves.